iamanupambharti/vityarthi_python/statement.md

 # Project Statement – Seat Manager
-This project is a simple command-line based Seat Manager System that I made as a part of my Python Projject.
+This project is a simple command-line based Seat Manager System that I made as a part of my Python Project.
 The main idea is to manage users and seat allocation in a library(self study point) or lab.

 ## What the Project Does